Discover everything you need to know about feeding the young horse while it is growing up, with advice for a carefully planned approach.

 - You should also, if possible, carry out a mineral analysis of the hay/haylage and grass fed to check the balance of the minerals available to the horse.
 Getting the balance of calcium to phosphorous correct is essential to avoid developmental bone problems.
 Making sure the ratios of iron, copper, zinc and manganese are within the NRC guidelines is essential if you are to equip your horse with the building blocks for supporting healthy growth.
 Our testing of grass and hay shows that much higher levels of copper and zinc are indicated as being needed to balance the diet.

 - Along with the straights feed a ‘forage focused’™ horse feed supplement matched to the common deficiencies in forage as evidenced by reference to forage analysis.
 Choose this ‘forage focused’™ horse supplement approach over a broad-spectrum vitamin and mineral supplement.

 The following table will give you an idea of different options and the proportions of each straight to use to maintain good calcium to phosphorous balance.
 They are high protein (at least 15%) but low in sugar and starch and will compliment a ‘forage focused’™ horse feed balancer very well when fed in addition to high-quality hay, haylage and or grass.
 Adjust the amounts up or down to keep the ribs lightly covered but avoid a situation where your weanling or youngstock horse carries too much body fat.

 |3||115 grams||450 grams||450 grams||450 grams|

 Where you suspect the protein quality of grass, hay or haylage is low you may need to also supplement with extra protein.
-A forage nutritional analysis will give you more information on protein levels and whether your horse needs additional supplementation with straight whey protein for horses.
+A nutritional analysis of forage will give you more information on protein levels and whether your horse needs additional supplementation with straight whey protein for horses.